Liberty Law

 Luring – Using a telecommunication computer system to communicate with a person who is believed to be under a specific age (18, 16, or 14) to facilitate an offence under the Criminal Code.
 Depending on the age of the person that you are communicating with, different offences apply.

 Sexual exploitation – A person in a position of trust or authority, for a sexual purpose, touches, directly or indirectly, with a part of the body or an object of a young person or person with a disability.
-Or, for a sexual purpose, invites, counsels or incites a young person or person with a disability to touch the body of any person including the person who is inciting, counselling or inviting, directly or indirectly, with a part of the body or an object.
+Or, for a sexual purpose, invites, counsels, or incites a young person or person with a disability to touch the body of any person, including the person who is inciting, counselling, or inviting, directly or indirectly, with a part of the body or an object.

-Sexual interference – For a sexual purpose, touches, directly or indirectly, with a part of the body or with an object, any part of the body of a person under the age of 16 years.
+Sexual interference – For a sexual purpose, touching, directly or indirectly, with a part of the body or with an object, any part of the body of a person under the age of 16 years.

 Voyeurism – Observing or recording someone who has a reasonable expectation of privacy.